sraja9580/springdatajpa-hibernate/README.md

         "price": 30000.0
      }
  ## 2.GENERATORS
   ### What is ID Generator?
     The <generator> class is a sub-element of id.
 It is used to generate the unique identifier for the objects of persistent class.
 There are many generator classes defined in the Hibernate Framework.

 	All the generator classes implements the org.hibernate.id.IdentifierGenerator interface.
-The application programmer may create one's own generator classes by implementing the IdentifierGenerator i
+The application programmer may create one's own generator classes by implementing the IdentifierGenerator interface.
+Hibernate framework provides many built-in generator classes

+  ### Types of ID Generator Provided by JPA?
+  	Auto		--> Persistance provider(Hibernate) relay on underlying Database (identity , sequence or table based on database type)
+	Identity	--> Persistance provider use Auto Increment field in table (Database takes care) Sequence	--> Persistance provider use Will use Database Sequence Table		--> Using special table, Persistance Provider will use the table , it generates the value and store it in given table
+	* Mysql dont support Sequence,vice versa ORACLE dont support
  ## 11.HIBERNATE MAPPINGS
   2.Generators 3.Spring Data Finder Methods 4.Paging and Sorting 6.JPQL 7.Paging and Sorting JPQL 8.NATIVE SQL 9.INHERITANCE MAPPING 10.COMPONENET MAPPING  11.HIBERNATE MAPPINGS 12.HIBERNATE CACHING 13.TRANSACTION MANAGEMENT